ANNE LOUISE BLICHER (DK)

 In her depictions, nature is a complex ecology of dynamic parts that interact with their surroundings.
 This alternative representation of nature is informed by Blicher’s work on site where, through documentary studies, she records textural, topographic and tectonic qualities of natural settings.

 Her artworks subvert the traditional landscapes by replacing vast horizons that evoke the sublime to close-up investigations.
-This shift is also enhanced by inverting the horizontal and vertical dimension of the canvas which is usually associated with this specific genre.
-In her latest artworks her site-specific studies unfold between abstraction and representation as realistic natural elements are reassembled into patterns of fractals and reflections.
+This shift is also enhanced by inverting the horizontal and vertical dimension of the canvas, which is typically associated with this specific genre.
+In her latest artworks, her site-specific studies unfold between abstraction and representation, as realistic natural elements are reassembled into patterns of fractals and reflections.
 In these series, she refers to cultures that use geometric forms to express sensory manifestation.
 Thus, geometry in her artworks embodies a sensory symbolism of site-specific scientific notations (temperatures, flavours, sounds, odours and tactility).
 This interest in a bodily experience of landscape led her to test sculptural objects casting organic forms and objects.